Beware of pension scams

 The Financial Conduct Authority’s (FCA’s) ScamSmart website provides lots of useful information about how to spot a scam, how to check out what you are being offered is legitimate and many other useful resources.

-If you have defined benefit (DB) pension benefits and are considering transferring them out of the Fund, read this useful guidance from the FCA.
+If you have defined benefit (DB) pension benefits and you're considering transferring them out of the Fund, read this useful guidance from the FCA.

 MoneyHelper

-MoneyHelper offers lots of information about how to spot and protect yourself from a pension scam, and what to do if you think you have been a victim of one.
+MoneyHelper also provides lots of helpful information about how to spot and protect yourself from a pension scam, and what to do if you think you’ve been a victim of one.
 Find out more on the MoneyHelper website.

 A letter about transfers from TPR, the FCA and TPAS